2022-2023 Undergraduate & Graduate Catalog

-Undergraduate: A university student who has not yet received a first degree.
+Undergraduate: A university student who has not yet received a bachelor's degree.

 Upper division: Classification of students or courses beyond the second year (upon completion of 55 credits).

 Withdrawal: Withdrawal from a course or the university.
 The grade assigned will depend upon the time in the semester in which the student withdrew.